 Please note: the CSS code you add should be based on the #css-api classes only, any other classes you use may not be supported in the future.

-If you are already familiar with this feature and want to get the full details, please go to the CSS Override reference.
+If you are already familiar with this feature and want full details, please go to the CSS Override reference.

-Otherwise, if you are new to the feature - we recommend to start by viewing the usage example below.
+Otherwise, if you are new to the feature, we recommend starting by viewing the usage examples below.

 Let's create a simple poll like this: